 Rotary drill operators handle the drills that are used to extract oil and gas from the underground.
 These oil and gases can often be used for testing or underground exploration and can also be used for the production of other products.
 Some of the highest-paid drill operators can make more than $100K a year.

 Without farmers, we would not have a lot of the foods we eat every day.
 This career path pays well but has a lot of responsibility and can be incredibly stressful.
 The growth for this path is also flat.
-You do need a high school diploma, and experience is recommended.
+To become a farmer you do need a high school diploma, and experience is recommended.

 Logging is a critical part of so many industries like housing.
 Loggers are those that will spend their days in the forests cutting down trees and getting them ready for delivery to different businesses that use them to create other goods.
 It is a dangerous and rough job but has a strong job outlook.